podium-lib/podlet/README.md

 ### .middleware()

-Returns an array of connect compatible middleware functions which take care of the multiple operations needed for a Podlet to fully work.
+Returns an array of connect compatible middleware functions which take care of the multiple operations needed for a podlet to fully work.

 What it does:

--   Parses the [context](https://github.schibsted.io/Podium/context) from a request from the layout server into an object on the http response at `res.locals.podium.context`.
+-   Parses the [context](https://github.schibsted.io/Podium/context) from a request from the layout server into an object on the HTTP response at `res.locals.podium.context`.
--   Adds a podium version http header to the http response.
+-   Adds a podium version HTTP header to the HTTP response.
 -   Provides information on `res.locals.podium.template` about whether the request is from a layout server or not.

 **Important:** This middleware must be mounted before defining any routes.